ouseful-oer/openlearn-molworld/molworld_00_06.md

 #### Question
 <!--Quote id=quo037-->
->Why do you think the reaction with iodide should be easier for CH<sub xmlns:str="http://exslt.org/strings">3</sub>Br than for (CH<sub xmlns:str="http://exslt.org/strings">3</sub>)<sub xmlns:str="http://exslt.org/strings">3</sub>CBr?
+>Why do you think the reaction with iodide should be easier for $\ce{CH3Br}$ than for $\ce{(CH3)3CBr}$?

-In CH<sub xmlns:str="http://exslt.org/strings">3</sub>Br, the carbon atom is very exposed to the incoming iodide.
-But if hydrogen atoms are replaced by the more bulky methyl groups, this exposure diminishes, until at (CH<sub xmlns:str="http://exslt.org/strings">3</sub>)<sub xmlns:str="http://exslt.org/strings">3</sub>CBr the carbon atom attached to bromine lies at the bottom of a small cavity created by the three surrounding methyl groups.
+In $\ce{CH3Br}$, the carbon atom is very exposed to the incoming iodide.
+But if hydrogen atoms are replaced by the more bulky methyl groups, this exposure diminishes, until at $\ce{(CH3)3CBr}$ the carbon atom attached to bromine lies at the bottom of a small cavity created by the three surrounding methyl groups.
 The iodide cannot reach this carbon atom, so no reaction occurs.
 <!--ENDSAQ-->
 The effect that an organic group produces by virtue of its bulk is described as __steric__.
 Our chosen example is a crude one, but it illustrates an important idea.
 Whether the reaction occurs or not depends on the ease with which the iodide ion can gain access to the crucial site on the surface of the molecule.
 Such ideas can be applied to enzymes.
 Enzymes are protein molecules that facilitate vital biological reactions.
 They can do this because their molecular surfaces contain *active sites* to which the molecules participating in the reaction (known as *substrates*) can become temporarily bound.
 The active sites are crevices in the enzyme surface, often of a complicated shape.
 The substrate has the precise shape required to fit the crevice, but potential competitors that lack this shape are excluded (Figure 44).
 The need for the substrate to bind to the enzyme surface will often weaken other bonds within the substrate itself, encouraging the changes that the enzyme facilitates.
 So molecular shape has a fundamental role in the chemistry of life.
 Let us take a more careful look at it.